gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ]  Create a new message "I want to go home early!".
 Sign the message and Client verify.

-## Task 7: A very special accessory authentication use case
+## Task 7: Unique accessory authentication use case
 One-way authentication is a process where an entity is trying to identify the true identity of the communicating party.
 Prior to the authentication process, both parties should have already established some common understanding.
 For example, they will need to agree upon common ECC parameters, type of hash process and message format.

 In this task, there are 2 parts 7A and 7B.

 #### Part A
 Study E08_OneWay_Auth example carefully.
 This example works on any Trust X. Try switching Trust X with your fellow camp mate.
-In this part of the exercise, implement *asymmetric cryptography* such that only your Trust X can work on your board or host code.
+In this part of the exercise, implement *asymmetric cryptography* your Trust X works uniquely on your Exerciser.

 ### Condition:
-  - [ ] Your XMC2Go will only work with your own Trust X.
+  - [ ] Personalize your Exerciser such that it will only works uniquely with a single Trust X.
-  - [ ] Attaching other Trust X device should fail on your board.
+  - [ ] Attaching other Trust X device should fail on your Exerciser.

   *Hint:* There is something to do with the Public Key. :-)